 Clare's Ultimate Guide To Painting

 You've found your perfect paint color and you're one step closer to a beautiful room.
 Now comes the fun part.
-Here’s everything you need to know to get started with your paint project, plus our top tips on how to paint.
+Here’s everything you need to know to get started with your paint project, plus our top tips on how to paint a room.

 Proper preparation is the real secret to a flawless paint finish.
 Prepping for your paint job might feel tedious and time-consuming, depending on your space, but once it’s done, the rest will be a breeze.